caproto/caproto/doc/source/index.rst

    epics-base tools (tested against 3.14, 3.15, 3.16, R7).
 10. **Succinct**: The core of the package is about the same word count as the CA protocol documentation.

+All that said, some applications of EPICS --- such as running an accelerator
+--- rely on the battle-tested reliability of EPICS' reference implementation.
+We would advise those kinds of users to steer well clear of caproto.
+It is best suited to applications to reward convenience, fast iteration, and accessibility.

 Vital Statistics
 ================